nihaliftekhar/nihaliftekhar.github.io/content/about/index.md

 Hello!
 I'm Abhishek, a Data Enthusiast based in Lancaster, UK.

-I love exploring and extracting meaningful insights and patterns from data.
+I love exploring and extracting meaningful insights from data.

 After my undergraduation from [PES Institute of Technology](https://pes.edu), I have enjoyed 4 years of working at [Blue Yonder](https://blueyonder.com) as a Technical Analyst.
 Post this, I have interned at [Crux Intelligence](https://cruxintelligence.com) as a Data Scientist for 6 months and progressed into the field of Natural Language Processing.